amrabdelmoghny/WFI32-IoT/GettingStarted.md

 <img src="resources/media/figure_2_3_6.png" width="240"/>

 8. Once you go back in the app, WFI32-IoT board will apply new credentilas.
-9. The **blue LED** will light up once a successful connection to the Wi-Fi Access Point is made.
+9. The **BLUE LED** will light up once a successful connection to the Wi-Fi Access Point is made.

 ### 2.3 Visualizing Cloud Data in Real Time <a name="chapter2.3"></a>